ctodocs/ctod/write-documentation.md

 * Choose a document type.
 * Consider your audience.
 * Write clearly.
-* Save your document for conversion to Markdown in the next section.
+* Save your document for conversion to Markdown in the workshop.